hoylabs/OpenDTU-OnBattery-docs/docs/firmware/device_profiles.md

 ## Details

-It is required to setup hardware settings like pin assignments or Ethernet support using a JSON file.
+It is required to set up hardware settings like pin assignments or Ethernet support using a JSON file.
 This tells OpenDTU-OnBattery what peripherals are connected and how they are connected.
 The JSON file is uploaded using the configuration management (**Settings** --> **Config Management**) in the web